How to Collaborate with Influencers – and When to Let Them Go

 When you find that perfect influencer, everything just works.

-Campaigns with the right influencers are capable of delivering 5, 6, even a 20 times return on investment.
-When you achieve this level of influencer success, you can ride that marketer’s high for many months.
+Campaigns with the right influencers can deliver up to a 20x return on investment.
+When you achieve this level of influencer success, you can ride that marketer’s high for months.

 And so begins the awkward process of figuring out how to stop collaborating with that influencer.
 What do you say?
 How do you say it?

 There could be a million reasons why you need to end an influencer relationship or maybe even put a creator collaboration on hold.
-So let’s discuss the kind of influencer relationships you need to succeed and how to part ways with those creators that don’t match your program objectives.
+So let’s discuss how to collaborate with influencers, starting with the kind of influencer relationships you need to succeed and how to part ways with those creators that don’t match your program objectives.

 The heart and soul of influencer success